algorithmiaio/api-docs/source/index.html.md

 Welcome to Algorithmia's API documentation.
 Here you will find examples of how to manage algorithms, data, and admin resources using Algorithmia's REST API and Python client library.

+If this is your first time trying Algorithmia, you might find it useful to start with our [Getting Started guide](/getting-started), which can be found alongside many other resources in the [Algorithmia Developer Center](/developers).

+## Base URL

-By default, we provide examples using the `https://api.algorithmia.com` domain, but if you are using an enterprise version of Algorithmia hosted under a different domain, you should ensure you appropriately modify any code samples as necessary.
+By default, we provide examples using the `https://api.algorithmia.com/v1` base URL, but if you are using an enterprise version of Algorithmia hosted under a different domain, you should ensure you modify any code samples as necessary.

+Per our [versioning scheme](#versioning), ensure that you supply the appropriate version prefix in addition to the REST API endpoint you wish to use.
+Thus, if your Algorithmia instance was hosted at `example.com`, your base URL would be `https://api.example.com/v1`.

 ## Authentication